cljspad/depstrap/README.md

 ## Contributing

-If you would like to submit a library to the webjars create an EDN definition in `repository/` like:
+If you would like to submit a library to the webjars repository, please create an EDN definition in `repository/` like:

 ```clojure
 {:package [reagent "1.0.0-alpha2"]